hlotvonen/gdc-blog/content/2020-02-07-usage-tutorial-for-glyph-drawing-club.md.md

 * After you've made a selection (as indicated by the red marching ants), move your cursor to a new spot on the canvas and press `Shift + c` to paste in the selected area.
 The paste starts from the top-left corner of your selected area.
 * Note: Pasting a selection will erase anything in its path.
 If you want to paste something on top of another area that has glyphs in it, make sure they are on different layers.
+* If you want to use a glyph already on the canvas but can't find it from the glyph list, you can move over the glyph and press `c`.

 ### Transform glyphs in the selected area